John Tibbetts | baritone

 The Georgia State Alum returned to his Alma Mater this April and collaborated with local Venezuelan film director Genesis Aries to commemorate 100 years of Bernstein in Carroll Freeman's adaptation of CANDIDE under the baton of Michael Palmer from the Bellingham Festival; Tibbetts performed Adam in Hadyn's Creation with Maestro Palmer in 2015 alongside bass Morris Robinson.

-This past May, Tibbetts toured his home state of Georgia performing with acclaimed duo-organist Ray Chenault, former Organist Choirmaster at All-Saints Episcopal, Atlanta.
+In May 2019, Tibbetts toured his home state of Georgia performing with acclaimed duo-organist Ray Chenault, former Organist Choirmaster at All-Saints Episcopal, Atlanta.
 They stunned audiences with their program "Broadway, Spirituals, and More!" in Atlanta and south Georgia.

 Formerly a Herndon Foundation Emerging Artist with the Virginia Opera, Tibbetts developed the series with Ray in recital at St Paul's Episcopal Church in King George, Virginia while making his role debut as The Official Registrar and covering Sharpless, Prince Yamadori, and The Official Commissioner in Madama Butterfly.